MohamedAl-Nassirat/MohamedAl-Nassirat/README.md

 -👋 Hello, my name is Mohamed Al-Nassirat and I am an aspiring professional Software Engineer currently attending University of Alberta.
 My interests lie in Machine Learning and Artifical Intelligence, Various Algorithms and its efficent optimizations, and have worked previously on web development projects.

-I am contionously learning and actively engaing myself in a variety of new topics around CS fundamentals but primaryly focusing on Machine Learning
+I am contionously learning and actively engaing myself in a variety of new topics around CS fundamentals but primarily focusing on Machine Learning

 🔭 Past projects: